Show Table of Contents

 - If this is the first time you have started the Cluster Configuration Tool, the program prompts you to either open an existing configuration or create a new one.
 Click to start a new configuration file (refer to Figure 5.1, “Starting a New Configuration File”).

 Figure 5.1.
 Starting a New Configuration File

-NoteThe Cluster Configuration Tool, exit, and restart the Red Hat Cluster Suite management GUI (tab for the Red Hat Cluster Suite management GUI is available after you save the configuration file with the
+NoteThe Cluster Configuration Tool, exit, and restart the the Red Hat Cluster Suite management GUI (tab for the Red Hat Cluster Suite management GUI is available after you save the configuration file with the

 system-config-cluster).
 (The tab displays the status of the cluster service manager, cluster nodes, and resources, and shows statistics concerning cluster service operation.
 To manage the cluster system further, choose the tab.)